OpenTranslationBible/open-bible/en-GB/43.John/md/john-18.md

 ## John 18:24

-Then Annas sent Him bound to Caiaphas the high priest.
+Annas then sent Him, still bound, to Caiaphas the high priest.

 ---